M2Cloud: creating the next generation of pharmaceutical supply chains in South Korea

 M2Cloud is a South Korean company providing scalable logistics and monitoring solutions for use by hospitals, pharmaceutical manufacturers and wholesalers in their supply chains.
 It owns the first IoT Security System in Korea (certified by KISA, Korea Internet & Security Agency) that satisfies all standards of IoT security testing such as stability, integrity, security and unauthorized manipulation defence.

 Boksan Nice selected M2Cloud and Telenor Connexion as SCM (Supply Chain Management) solution partners.
 Under the terms of the agreement, M2Cloud and Telenor Connexion’s role is to connect Boksan Nice’s supply chain – thereby safeguarding the reliability, stability and safe distribution of vaccines as well as accelerating faster time to market.
+This is an excellent example of IoT in smart cities.

 A vaccine’s journey through the supply chain is complex.
 Successful delivery of vaccines requires precise control of the transporting conditions – specifically temperature and light – to safely store, manage and distribute medicine.
 This means that vaccines and medicine must be continuously stored within a narrow temperature/light range – from the time they are manufactured until the moment of administration.